Large spots on the child's body. Diseases that cause spots on a child's body

 External conditions

 Dr. Komarovsky advises mothers to also remember the quality of the external environment.
-Make sure that the air in the children's room is always fresh, humid and cool.
+Make sure that the air in the children's room is always fresh, moist and cool.
 Such external conditions will help get rid of dry hands, feet and sweating in an allergic child.

-Bathing and care
+Bathing and grooming

 It is not recommended to use a washcloth when washing.
 It is better to use shampoo and baby soap less often - only once a week.
-After bathing, the skin is gently blotted with a terry towel and lubricated with a moisturizing baby cream, milk or lotion.
+After bathing, the skin is gently blotted with a terry towel and lubricated with moisturizing baby cream, milk or lotion.

-Medical treatment
+Drug treatment

 Hormonal drugs